aboutcoders/job-bundle/README.md

 $ticket = $job->getTicket();
 ```

 The job ticket can be used to retrieve information about the job at a later point.
-Besides that you have access to more detailed information about the job such as status, execution time, associated schedules and more.
+Besides that you have access to more detailed information about the job such as status, execution time, associated schedules and so on.
 Please refer to the documentation of the [JobManagerInterface](../Job/JobManagerInterface.php) to get an overview of the full API.

 ### Scheduling a job

-You can also define schedules for jobs for repeated execution.
-To do so you have to provide the schedule as an argument when the job is
+You can define schedules for jobs in order to execute them repeatedly.
+To do so you simply have to provide the schedule as an argument when the job is added to the manager.

 ```php
 /**